Back to Blog

 Static analysis of code catches some bugs.
 Runtime awareness catches the rest.

-Plugins cannot generate assets inside the engine
+Plugins drop assets in; the engine wires them up

 Plugins add friction